 The Port of Göteborg is convinced that shore side electricity will be an important part of its plan to take a leading position in northern Europe.
-Ports' expansion and increasing production must be brought about in a sustainable way, and offering smart solutions for the shipowner is key to this development.
+Ports' expansion and increasing production must be brought about in a sustainable way, and offering smart solutions for the shinowner is key to this development.

+for the shipowner is key to this development.
 However, it is important to use and to develop cold ironing in the right way.

-We must continue to set standards for the equipment in order to avoid a jungle of different kind of plugs, frequencies, safety regulations and so forth.
-Furthermore, it must be understood that cold ironing is not a universal measure: it is most effective for those vessels that call frequently at the same port, and for those that have rather long port stops.
-However, calculations for the port of Göteborg show that 1% of the vessels are responsible for more than 10% of the emissions.
+We must continue to see standards for the equipment in order to avoid a jungle of different kind of plugs, frequencies, safery regulations and so forth.
+Furthermore, it must be understood that cold ironing is not a universal measure: it is most effective for those vessels that call frequently at the same port, and for those that have eather long port stops.
+However, calculations for the port of Göreborg show that 1% of the vessels are responsible for more than 10% of the emissions.
 So it is clear that if cold ironing is applied appropriately it can make a significant contribution to improving air quality.